mohit7386/JAVA_and_DSA/readme.md

 Syntax of List->
 List <DataType> listname = new ArrayList<>(); //Here listname is a variable and we can change as per we want

+ArrayList is a resizable array (also called dynamic array) in Java that is part of the Java Collection Framework.
+It stores elements in a linear order and automatically resizes when you add or remove elements.

+📌 Key Points:

+Belongs to java.util package.

+Implements the List interface.

+Allows duplicate elements.

+Maintains insertion order.

+Can contain null values.

+Provides random access (via index, like get(2)).

+Under the hood, it uses a dynamic array (not a linked list).

+📎 Syntax:

+ArrayList<Type> listName = new ArrayList<>();

+🔹 Example:

+ArrayList<String> cities = new ArrayList<>();
+cities.add("Delhi");
+cities.add("Mumbai");